 The Plan and Environment are a revelation – it’s possible to commit to lots of changes.
 All that’s needed is a plan to implement them in sequential fashion backed up by the right elements in your environment that support ongoing changes.

-So the agenda for the day has fewer sessions to allow time for sumiteers to interact with Presenters during Office Hours, and with other attendees.
+So the agenda for the day has fewer sessions to allow time for sumiteers to interact with presenters during live Q&A’s, and with other attendees.
 These help encourage cross-learning.

 With the end of the summit approaching, it becomes clear that the summiteer’s journey is transformed when other people are sharing the path.
 It’s true even if they are struggling!
 Having the same common purpose makes a huge difference and no-one wants to go back to being on their own.

 The final closing session suggests that the persona of someone who blocks time has been that of an early adapter, a courageous pioneer, or maybe even a lone ranger.
 That person has overcome the opinions of others in trying out this new technique.
 Now, it may be time to transition to a new persona: someone who relies on others to help build critical skills that are only just being defined for the first time.

 Before leaving, everyone is reminded that the Mighty-Taskers community platform will continue to be a home for everyone who wants to engage with others.
 Not only are interactions made possible, but so is training, coaching, masterminding and digital interactives.

 Some aren’t interested, but those who remain help to form a post-summit community that allows them to accelerate their learning, and enjoy the experience of doing so.